Other name: DDVAP, DesmoMelt, Desmospray, Desmotabs, Noqdirna, Octim

-Desmopressin is a drug used in the treatment of bladder problems in MS. It is specifically used if you have nocturia - the need to go to the toilet often during the night.
+Desmopressin is a drug used in the treatment of bladder problems in MS. It is specifically used if you find you need to go to the toilet often during the night – this is called nocturia.
 The drug can also be used during the day if regular access to a toilet is not convenient, for instance during long haul travelling.
 However, you must be aware of the danger of retaining too much water if you take desmopressin more than once in 24 hours.

 Who can take desmopressin?

-If you have diabetes, heart or kidney problems or dependent oedema (an increase in fluid in the body, which can be caused by inactivity or reduced mobility), you should not use desmopressin.
+This treatment isn’t suitable for people over the age of 65 (apart from Noqdirna which is a lower dose of desmopressin), or if you have diabetes, heart or kidney problems or dependent oedema (an increase in fluid in the body, which can be caused by inactivity or reduced mobility).

 How do I take desmopressin?

 Desmopressin is usually taken by mouth (orally) as a tablet.
+It’s also available as melt-in-the-mouth tablets, a nasal spray, nasal drops and an injection.
 You should only have one dose per day, with no fluid for one hour before and eight hours after use.

 What side effects could I get with desmopressin?